 An ambassador program is simply another way to describe a customer referral program.
 Both terms refer to the same concept: using customer referrals to spread positive word of mouth about a business to help the business attract more customers.

 Referral marketing can be used by small businesses and large corporations alike.
 As long as you have happy customers and the right tools, referral marketing is possible for businesses of all shapes and sizes.

-Amplify the voices of your happy customers and attract new ones through Birdeye Referrals.
-Though referral marketing may be an investment of your time, a referred customer is 18% more loyal than a customer acquired by other means.
+This proves that referral marketing is an investment of your time, as a referred customer is 18% more loyal than a customer acquired by other means.